wkhere/stackless/Doc/library/dl.rst

 .. module:: dl
    :platform: Unix
    :synopsis: Call C functions in shared objects.
+   :deprecated:

+.. deprecated:: 2.6
+    The :mod:`dl` module has been removed in Python 3.0.
+Use the :mod:`ctypes` module instead.

 .. sectionauthor:: Moshe Zadka <moshez@zadka.site.co.il>

 The :mod:`dl` module defines an interface to the :cfunc:`dlopen` function, which